 For a quick history lesson, you also can take the family on a tour at The Sixth Floor Museum, via any line in downtown Dallas and a 5-minute walk from West End Station.
 You can also visit the George W. Bush Presidential Library and Museum, next to the Museum Express Bus Route 743 Bush at Brinkley stop.

-Take in the sights and sounds of spring at the Dallas Arboretum and Botanical Garden, steps away from the Bus Route 060 Garland at Whittier stop.
+Take in the sights and sounds of summer at the Dallas Arboretum and Botanical Garden, steps away from the Bus Route 060 Garland at Whittier stop.